nodejs/node/deps/npm/doc/cli/npm-install.md

 The `--no-bin-links` argument will prevent npm from creating symlinks for any binaries the package might contain.

+The `--no-optional` argument will prevent optional dependencies from being installed.

 The `--no-shrinkwrap` argument, which will ignore an available shrinkwrap file and use the package.json instead.